Sleep

 Then a sleep study is medically indicated.
 Don't let anyone say it's not necessary "because you're just depressed."
 Depression and sleep disorders commonly coexist, and treating one without the other leaves you stuck.

 The goal isn't perfection in week one.
-The goal is systematic investigation and simultaneous treatment of all factors contributing to symptoms.
-This is what comprehensive care looks like.
+The goal is systematic investigation and simultaneous treatment of the factors contributing to symptoms.

 Why Standard Psychiatric Care Misses This